JanHerca/urantiapedia/output/wikijs/article/William_S_Sadler/Workbook_4_Jesus/Life_of_Jesus_compared_Four_Gospels.md

 2. **THE APOCALYPSE OF PAUL**

-This purports to be what Paul saw when he was transported to the third heaven—see Cor.
-12:2.
+This purports to be what Paul saw when he was transported to the third heaven—see [II Cor.
+12:2](/en/Bible/2_Corinthians/12#v2).
 It is apparent that Dante got much of the material for his Inferno from this document.

 This story ranges far and wide.